 Home Carer Tax Credit

-- is a child for whom Department of Social Protection Child Benefit is payable,
+- a child for whom you receive the child benefit payment from the Department of Social Protection (DSP)

-- is a person aged 65 years or over,
+- a person aged 65 years or over

-- is a person who is permanently incapacitated by reason of mental / physical infirmity.
+- a person who is permanently incapacitated due to mental or physical disability.

 Does the dependent person have to live in your home?

 If you care for a dependent person who is a relative of yours, or of your spouse or civil partner, they need not live in your home.
 They must however live either:

 There must be a direct communication link (for example, a telephone or alarm system) between your home and the home of the dependent person.
 A relative includes a person for whom you act as a legal guardian.